gvlos/academic-kickstart/content/authors/admin/_index.md

 Previously, I was at the [Machine Learning Genoa Center](https://malga.unige.it/) in the group of [Lorenzo Rosasco](http://web.mit.edu/lrosasco/www/) and lately [Agnese Seminara](http://www3.dicca.unige.it/aseminara/).

-:brain:  Intelligence  :brain: to me is strictly connected to language and evolution.
+:brain:  Intelligence to me is strictly connected to language and evolution.
 Reach out if you are interested to work on a formal theory about that, I am looking for collaborators!

 <!-- Check out this recent [conversation](https://www.linkedin.com/posts/malga-machine-learning-genoa-center_facultyspotlight-physics-ai-activity-7048632972110880768-3oEk). -->